SoCSTech/asgard-pc-agent/README.md

 Then you should have the following `.msi` file built `asgard-pc-agent\asgard-pc-agent.setup\Release\asgard-pc-agent.setup.msi`.

+Rename this from `asgard-pc-agent.setup.msi` to `asgard-pc-agent-v.0.1.0-setup.msi` (edit as appropriate).

 Create this an a release in GitHub and you can now deploy this to the Lab PCs via Deep Freeze.